 In the end, she became more than she expected.
 She became the journey, and like all journeys, she did not end, she just simple changed directions and kept going. —R.M.
 Drake

-Four years ago, I promised myself to publish an article five days a week.
-At the end of 2017, I realized that I did what I promised myself I would do.
+Four years ago, I set a goal to publish an article five days a week.
+At the end of 2017, I realized I ran my talk.

 I surprised myself by publishing an article every week day while I working my full-time day job, so what’s with the sporadic publishing for the last three of my four years?

 At first, I thought it was my not being a “serious blogger” by being inconsistent.

 Then I thought my love for fashion died.
 Then I contemplated if my love for writing was fading.

 However, I realized that the truths are: 1) even though I haven’t been consistent, I was still successful because brands still knock on my door because they want to work with me.
 2) Quality over quantity is still important to me.

 And lastly, I missed writing.
 And by that, I mean real writing.

 For the last month or so, I’ve been cleaning up my Pinterest boards.
 As I was purging thousands of pins that no longer inspire or appeal to me, old outfit photos of bloggers I’ve followed for nearly a decade made me see how far they’ve come, not just in terms of their personal style, but their success.